How Do We Get a Marriage License?

 Please contact me as soon as you have chosen the date for your ceremony.
-I am currently booking dates through 2017.
 Even if you have last minute plans I may be able to be of service.

 Yes!
-Schedules often change so as long as you have a valid license and the required witness(es), please check on my availability by calling me at 201-396-9689 for the quickest response.
+Schedules often change so as long as you have a valid license and the required witnesses, please check my availability by calling me at 201-396-9689 for the quickest response.

 Where Do You Perform Ceremonies?

 I live in Essex County, NJ and perform ceremonies in northern and central New Jersey, New York City and surrounding counties, and eastern Pennsylvania.
 Ceremonies held in New York City must be performed by an officiant who is registered with the city, as I am (ID number 1542791).